Alex Call Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 23rd in MLB.

-- The Diamondbacks have the 19th-ranked team ERA among all league pitching staffs (4.36).
+- The Diamondbacks' 4.37 team ERA ranks 19th among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 18th in baseball in home runs surrendered (69 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 71 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Henry (3-1 with a 3.73 ERA and 25 strikeouts in 41 2/3 innings pitched) makes the start for the Diamondbacks, his eighth of the season.

-- His last appearance came on Thursday against the Colorado Rockies, when the left-hander tossed seven scoreless innings while allowing two hits.
+- In his last appearance on Thursday, the righty went 5 2/3 innings against the Colorado Rockies, allowing three earned runs while surrendering seven hits.

-- In eight games this season, the 25-year-old has a 3.73 ERA and 5.5 strikeouts per nine innings, while giving up a batting average of .233 to opposing batters.
+- The 30-year-old has an ERA of 5.40, with 6.9 strikeouts per nine innings, in four games this season.
+Opponents have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.